jayvalentine/z80-os/README.md

 # z80-os

-An operating system for the humble Z80.
+An operating system for a Z80 computer, implemented mostly in C with some inline assembler.

+## License

+This software is licensed under GPLv3.
+For the full license terms, see [here](LICENSE).

 ## Overview